 4 min read

-Today we’re sharing insight from guest blogger Kathy Mayfield, Integrator at Traction® Tools.
-We hope you enjoy Kathy’s wisdom and perspective.
+Today we’re sharing insight from guest blogger Ron Kitchens, CEO of Birmingham Business Alliance and member of the Gibson Board of Advisors.
+We hope you enjoy Ron’s wisdom and perspective.

 Topics: Executive